 hidden, or invisible, to most Americans, th emotion or tone that emerges as dominant ness, a freshness, a freedom, the best word gaiety.
-You may ask why, since this film to territory which is marked on all official ma degraded, or, most euphemistically, "sad." indoctrinated with the belief that the hom ture is termed "gay" ironically, that its inh laughing on the outside, crying on the inside reverse is true.
+You may ask why, since this film to territory which is marked on all official ma degraded, or, most euphemistically, "sad." indoctrinated with the belief that the hom ture is termed "gay" ironically, that its inh laughing on the outside, crying on the insid reverse is true.
 Homosexuals, outside the p ties, the gay bar, the drag ball, etc. live in a totalitarian world, one which is not merely al but anti-sexual.
-The word "gay" accurat the mood which reigns wherever homosex freely and enjoy each other's company with degradation, that of pretense.
-The paddy v billy club (not to mention universal moral censure) are never far away.
+The word "gay" accurat the mood which reigns wherever homosext freely and enjoy each other's company will degradation, that of pretense.
+The paddy w billy club (not to mention universal moral censure) are never far away.

-Most non-homosexuals, however "to pathetic" or "liberal," view the gay world masquerade, of illusion and deception and Donald Webster Cory (a homosexual) put on the contrary, a place where homosexual lay aside their masks . . . here there is a gait that is seldom seen in the other comparable clubs, bars and inns. . . .
-Music comes forto the audience talks to the rhythm, drinks thums and breathes the air of the music, and as the door opens to see who has just enter
+Most non-homosexuals, however "to pathetic" or "liberal," view the gay world masquerade, of illusion and deception and Donald Webster Cory (a homosexual) put on the contrary, a place where homosexual lay aside their masks . . . here there is a gai that is seldom seen in the other comparable clubs, bars and inns. . . .
+Music comes forth The audience talks to the rhythm, drinks th hums and breathes the air of the music, an as the door opens to see who has just ente

-More pertinent to The Queen, in a control of the few plants and illusion, between role and actor.
-One lapare The Queen with any television broade America contest to appreciate this fact.
-The existence of the Miss America contest mate, thus normal) and those of, for instantal All-America contest (gay, illegitimate, thus the ostensible equation so that straight=fareal.
+More pertinent to The Queen, in a c Homosexual in America entitled, appropri Glitters Is Not Guilt," Mr. Cory describes "a masquerade, ironically enough, where of card the mask."
+Here is one of the few pla where there is a sharply defined demarcati and illusion, between role and actor.
+One I pare The Queen with any television broade America contest to appreciate this fact.
+The the existence of the Miss America contest mate, thus normal) and those of, for instan All-America contest (gay, illegitimate, thus the ostensible equation so that straight=far real.
 There is no more fantastic creature the sible, to most Americans, the one mood, e that emerges as dominant is of a healthys, a freedom, the best word for which is y ask why, since this film travels through is marked on all official maps as sordid, nost euphemistically, "sad."
-We've all been vith the belief that the homosexual subcul-'gay" ironically, that its inhabitants are outside, crying on the inside.
-Actually the Homosexuals, outside the private gay parr, the drag ball, etc. live in a totally hostile, rld, one which is not merely anti-homosexuial.
+We've all been with the belief that the homosexual subcul-'gay" ironically, that its inhabitants are e outside, crying on the inside.
+Actually the Homosexuals, outside the private gay parr, the drag ball, etc. live in a totally hostile, rld, one which is not merely anti-homosexual.
 The word "gay" accurately describes h reigns wherever homosexuals can meet y each other's company without the real at of pretense.
 The paddy wagon and the to mention universal moral revulsion and ver far away.